groupdocs/docs.groupdocs.com/content/viewer-net/release-notes/release-notes-2016/groupdocs.viewer-for-.net-3.5.0-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Viewer for .NET 3.5.0.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Viewer for .NET 3.5.0.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Viewer which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 ### Implemented GetPdfFile from stream or remote file public methods.

 **Get original file in Pdf format without transformations**

-The **GetPdfFile(PdfFileOptions)** method was marked as obsolate in v3.5.0, please use overloaded GetPdfFile methods that are available starting from v3.5.0.
+{{< alert style="info" >}}The GetPdfFile(PdfFileOptions) method was marked as obsolate in v3.5.0, please use overloaded GetPdfFile methods that are available starting from v3.5.0.{{< /alert >}}

 **v3.5.0 and higher (C#)**